TankerHQ/spec/blocks_verification.md

 Server side:

-- The recipient field must contain a valid user public key (one that has not been superseeded)
+- The recipient field must contain a valid user public key (one that has not been superseeded, this is a best effort)

 ### KeyPublishToUserGroup

 Server side:

-- The recipient_group_public_encryption_key must be the last group public key of a group
+- The recipient_group_public_encryption_key must be the last group public key of a group (this is a best effort)